sybrew/the-seo-framework/readme.txt

 	* The title input fields no longer trim the visual outline on input-focus when using WP 5.3 or later.
 	* You can now set a lone `0` as the (meta, Open Graph, Twitter) post title and description.
 		* This was already possible for terms.
+	* The Homepage SEO Settings question mark is now alligned correctly when using WP 5.5 or later.
 * **Other:**
 	* We improved plugin loading time by removing (another) class from the stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.